highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/03.attach-entity-scripts/docs.md

 ##Introduction
 You can make content in High Fidelity interactive by attaching scripts to entities.
 You have the option to attach a client script, a server script, or both a client and server script to each individual entity.

-The following pages show how you might create the two types of entity scripts:
+The following pages contain instructions to create:

 - [Creating Client Entity Scripts](./client-entity-scripts)
 - [Creating Server Entity Scripts](./server-entity-scripts)